Career Timeline of Devin Booker: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Devin Booker made an impact.

-Devin Booker is a prominent American professional basketball player currently playing for the Phoenix Suns in the NBA.
-Drafted 13th overall in 2015 after a single season with the Kentucky Wildcats, Booker has established himself as a top player in the league.
-His accolades include being a five-time All-Star, a two-time All-NBA selection, and the Phoenix Suns' all-time leading scorer.
-He has also achieved international success, winning gold medals with the U.S. Olympic basketball team in 2020 and 2024.
+Devin Booker is a prominent American professional basketball player currently with the Phoenix Suns in the NBA.
+After a single season playing college basketball for the Kentucky Wildcats, he was drafted 13th overall by the Suns in 2015.
+Booker is a five-time NBA All-Star, a two-time All-NBA team member, and the Phoenix Suns' all-time leading scorer.
+He has won gold medals playing for the United States in the 2020 and 2024 Olympics.

-On November 2, 2014, Devin Booker was the second leading scorer with 16 points for Kentucky in their first exhibition game against the University of Pikeville.
+On November 2, 2014, Devin Booker was the second leading scorer with 16 points for Kentucky in an exhibition game against the University of Pikeville.

 2014: Played for Kentucky